maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

 1. Attribute median is imputed
 2. Random Forest classifier is built
 3. Normalized proximity matrix is computed (distance measure based on RF node for the particular observations)
-4. Dot product of proximity and current values is computed (weighted average)
+4. Dot product of proximity and current X matrix is computed (weighted average)
 5. Repeat steps 2-5 several times or until convergence

 Next normalization (x-mu)/sigma was performed for future PCA and neural nets.
 Next k-Fold stratified Cross Validation experiments was performed for RF to find quasi-optimal hyperparameters (random search).